-Maruha 78 (Seven Eight) Thermostat with Long Stroker for Best Radiator Performance
+Maruha 78 (Seven Eight) Thermostat with Long Stroker for the Best Radiator Performance

 (Photo 1) Left: Maruha 78 Thermostat Right: Thermostat gasket (included)